powercodeacademy/phrg-rails-basic-forms-lab/README.md

 4. **Create controller actions** in `app/controllers/puppies_controller.rb`:

-   - Add an `index` action to display the homepage
+   - Add an `index` action to display the homepage with a list of all puppies
    - Add a `new` action to display the form
    - Add a `create` action to process the form submission and redirect to show
    - Add a `show` action to display the puppy information